-In the instant case, the blood sample was taken at the request of the investigating officer.
-At the hearing before the OAH, respondent acknowledged that she voluntarily consented to give a blood sample for testing.
-There is no indication in the record that respondent wished to challenge the results of the blood test at the administrative hearing.
-Respondent did not request any information concerning the blood sample either for the purpose of having the sample independently tested or for use otherwise at the administrative hearing.
+In the instant case, there is no dispute that the blood test was performed at the request of the investigating officer.
+At the hearing before the OAH, respondent acknowledged that he voluntarily consented to give a blood sample for testing.
+There is no indication in the record, aside from respondent's simple check on a box on the hearing request form that he wished to challenge the results of the blood test at the administrative hearing.
+His then counsel's contemporaneous December 21, 2012, letter to the OAH, merely repeated language on the hearing request form.
+Respondent has not alleged that he requested any information concerning the blood sample either for the purpose of having the sample independently tested or for use otherwise at the administrative hearing.
 Accordingly, we find that West Virginia Code § 17C-5-6, as opposed to West Virginia Code § 17C-5-9, applies to the instant case.
-As West Virginia Code § 17C-5-6 applies to the facts of the underlying case, we find that the OAH and the circuit court's reliance on West Virginia Code § 17C-5-9 and the case law construing it (i.e., Hall and Divita) was misplaced and clearly wrong.3
+As West Virginia Code § 17C-5-6 applies to the facts of the underlying case, we find that the OAH and the circuit court's reliance on West Virginia Code § 17C-5-9 and the case law construing it (i.e., Hall and Divita) was misplaced and clearly wrong.

-In its second assignment of error, petitioner argues that the circuit court erred in excluding evidence that showed that respondent was under the influence of controlled substances at the time of her arrest.
-Specifically, petitioner contends that in its final order, the circuit court acknowledged that there was "some evidence of [respondent's] DUI" but failed to consider such evidence by determining that the violation of respondent's due process rights under West Virginia Code § 17C-5-9 was dispositive.
+In its second assignment of error, petitioner argues that the circuit court erred in excluding evidence that showed that respondent was under the influence of controlled substances at the time of his arrest.
+Specifically, petitioner contends that in its final order, the circuit court acknowledged that there was evidence of respondent's use of controlled substances but failed to consider such evidence by determining that the violation of respondent's due process rights under West Virginia Code § 17C-5-9 was dispositive.
 Applying the reasoning set forth above, we agree with petitioner and find that the lack of analysis of the blood sample provided by respondent must simply be weighed along with the other evidence in the case.